The Energy Performance of Buildings (EPB) in Northern Ireland

 Measures to improve the energy performance of buildings in Northern Ireland

 Buildings are responsible for almost 50% of the UK's energy consumption and carbon emissions.

-Given the UK Government's support of the Kyoto Protocol and of its challenging targets for the reduction of carbon emissions, reducing the energy consumption attributable to buildings is a key policy objective.
+Given the UK Government's support for the Kyoto Protocol and its challenging targets for the reduction of carbon emissions, reducing the energy consumption attributable to buildings is a key policy objective.

-- energy performance certificates for properties providing A-G efficiency ratings and recommendations for improvement;
+- requiring energy performance certificates for properties which provide A-G efficiency ratings and recommendations for improvement;

 - giving advice and guidance for boiler users.

 Since 30th December 2008 all properties - homes and commercial - when constructed or being marketed for sale or rent require an energy performance certificate (EPC).
-Large public buildings must also display a display energy performance certificate (DEC).
+Large public buildings must also display an energy performance certificate, known as a Display Energy Certificate (DEC).

-This initiative is the result of European legislation - the 2002 Energy Performance of Buildings Directive and the 2010 recast - which all member states were required to adopt.
+This initiative is the result of European legislation - the 2002 Energy Performance of Buildings Directive and the 2010 recast - which all Member States are required to adopt.